unionai/unionai-docs/source/user-guide/core-concepts/tasks/task-software-environment/imagespec.md

 ## Understand the requirements

-The `requirements.txt` file conatins the `union` package and the `pandas` package, both of which are needed by the task.
+The `requirements.txt` file contains the `union` package and the `pandas` package, both of which are needed by the task.

 ## Set up a virtual Python environment